Reviews You Can Rely On

 Our Verdict

 In many ways, tops like the Meriwool Merino 250 Long Sleeve are helping redefine stereotypes about fine, 100% Merino wool base layers.
 This thermal offers the same top quality at a fraction of the cost.
 The extra-fine spun wool favors breathability slightly over pure warmth, so it entices those looking to push it uphill on the skin track this winter.
 From flatlock seams to a hang-tab, thoughtful features round out the slim fit of this fashionable layer — it is just as comfortable in the alpine as it is out to dinner.
-While a great piece, it only scored in the middle of the pack compared to the other best base layers in our lineup.
+While a great piece, it only scored in the middle of the pack compared to the other base layers in our lineup.

 REASONS TO BUY